PerfectlySoft/PerfectDocs/guide/UUID.md

 # UUID
-A V4 UUID (Universal Unique Identifier) is a 128-bit number used to uniquely identify some object or entity.
+Also known as a Globally Unique Identifier (GUID), a Universal Unique Identifier (UUID) is a 128-bit number used to uniquely identify some object or entity.
 The UUID relies upon a combination of components to ensure uniqueness.

-### Create a new UUID object
+### Create a New UUID object

 A new UUID object can either be randomly generated, or assigned.